obrien-matthew/sample_code/README.md

 These directories contain various projects and assignments I've created or otherwise contributed to.
 The projects are broken down into general categories: systems, networking, object-oriented design, algorithms, and databases/mysql.

-Additional information a given project can be found in the README located in that project's directory.
+Additional information on a given project can be found in the README located in that project's directory.

 Do not reuse the code without requesting permission (obrien.matt@husky.neu.edu).